Serving the community for 5 decades…and counting.

 The women presented a new idea to the JLM Board to foster artistic involvement between JLM and the community by using music as a way to serve.
 The JLM Board did a thorough assessment that confirmed both the need and opportunity to serve the community in this way, as well as garnered enthusiastic support from JLM volunteers.
 In 1966, the Board approved the formation of a new women’s choral ensemble, LeagueAires.
 Read more about our history.

 LeagueAires annually sing at more than 40 venues throughout the Minneapolis and St. Paul metro area, including senior residences, nursing homes, businesses serving individuals with special needs, and schools for children with special needs.
-During the 2013 performance season, LeagueAires touched over 5,000 lives and, as a group, volunteered approximately 10,500 hours.
-As it has for the past 50 years, LeagueAires continues as a service project sponsored by the Junior League of Minneapolis.
+During each performance season, LeagueAires touches over 5,000 lives and, as a group, volunteers approximately 10,500 hours.
+Today, LeagueAires continues its’ over five-decades-long mission as a service project sponsored by the Junior League of Minneapolis.

 Experience the Story for Yourself

 The real story of a LeagueAires performance isn’t what happens on stage, but the connections that happen in the audience.
-We invite you to come hear one of our performances in person to experience the mission in action.
+We invite you to come and hear one of our performances in person to experience the mission in action.
 Visit our Performance Schedule page for upcoming events.
-In the meantime, enjoy this video from the 2016 LeagueAires’ Community Performance at Colonial Church, which is primarily presented for our families and friends.
+In the meantime, enjoy this video from a recent LeagueAires’ Community Performance at Colonial Church, which is primarily presented for our families and friends.
 We hope this puts a song in your heart!